crackalamoo/bardgpt/README.md

 4. `python model.py` to train the model on the training data and produce sample generated poems.

 ### Google Colab Instructions
-In addition to these files, there is a file `colab-model.ipynb` that has a similar function to `model.ipynb` but should be used to train the model on Google Colab in order to access the GPU.
+In addition to these files, there is a file `colab-model.ipynb` that has a similar function to `model.py` but should be used to train the model on Google Colab in order to access the GPU.
 Here are instructions for doing this:
 1. Run `download.py`, `preprocess.py`, and `tokens.py` locally.
 2. Create a folder `bardgpt` in the `My Drive` directory of your Google Drive.
 3. Copy the `inputs` and `lemmas` folders into this `bardgpt` folder in Drive along with `colab-model.ipynb`.